Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Model-Predictive Control of SCRs Using Physics-informed Surrogates

 \subsubsection{Experiment 5: NEMPC at the Test Bench}

-In the final experiment, the \ac{nempc}'s performance in the real world is assessed using one complex trajectory (Experiment~5a), a setpoint control task (Experiment~5b) and a circular trajectory with increasing speed (Experiment~5c).
+This experiment assesses the \ac{nempc}'s performance in the real world using one complex trajectory (Experiment~5a) and a setpoint control task (Experiment~5b).
 Here, the \ac{nempc} and UKF are used to control the soft actuator in real-time.
-The inner pressure-control loop, described in \sect{sec_param_ident} as well as the MPC and UKF for the outer state-control loop, are executed on a Linux PC with the prempt-rt patch (Intel Core i7-14700K, Nvidia GeForce RTX 3070, 32 GB RAM).
-The PyTorch \ac{nempc} and C++ UKF were implemented as ROS services.
+The detailed experimental setup is described in \sect{sec:SCR+setup}.
 To ensure that the computation times for both the UKF and MPC are below the sampling time, they are calculated in parallel.
-This parallelization introduces a short delay, as the state estimate is based on measurements from the previous time step, which is considered in the MPC as an input delay of one time step.
-The motion-capture cameras (OptiTrack, Prime 17W) are connected to a separate PC, which streams position and orientation data over Ethernet using the NatNet SDK.
-For data logging, live plotting, and online parameter adjustment, a dedicated development PC connects to the real-time PC via Simulink's external mode.
+This introduces a short delay, as the state estimate is based on measurements from the previous time step, which is considered in the MPC as an input delay of one time step. \hlchangestwo{The end-to-end computation times of the DD-PINN-based UKF and MPC (calculated in parallel) as well as the physics-model based UKF and MPC (also calculated in parallel) are reported in \tabref{tab:comp_times}.
+These imply an end-to-end speed-up of \num{12884}.
+Both have been measured on the real-time PC described in \sect{sec:SCR+setup}.}

+For a comparison to the state of the art, we implemented the dynamic Koopman LQR controller presented by Haggerty et al., which we trained on \SI{15}{min} random step inputs with a sample frequency of \SI{60}{Hz} as described in~\cite{haggerty_control_2023}. \hlchangestwo{We selected a pressure range of $[0,90]\,\text{kPa}$ to cover the entire workspace and a hold time of \SI{2.5}{s} to allow the oscillations to decay.} The controller weights are tuned in simulation, similar to the NEMPC parameters (\sect{sec:NEMPC_tuning}).
+In contrast to the proposed controller, this controller only controls the tip position, not the full shape.